The information below will be updated as entertainers and events are confirmed. Please call back to check for updates.

 The City of Maitland Pipes and Drums is a staple at the festival.
 Bringing up the rear of the parade, the band will break away and take up a position on the street to continue playing.

-Vintage Car Display – At the Showgrounds (10am to 2pm)
+Vintage Car Display – At the Showgrounds and outside the School of Arts Hall (10am to 2pm)

 The Vintage Car Display will be at the Showgrounds from 10am to 2pm.